-Supplies: Sennelier Sanded Paper, Soft & Hard Pastels, Pastel Pencils, Tortillions and Vacuum Cleaner
+Supplies: Sennelier Sanded Paper, Soft & Hard Pastels, Pastel Pencils, Tortillions, and Vacuum Cleaner

 - First, I drew all of the animals in pencil on drawing paper, cut them out and taped them to a larger paper.
 I positioned them and resized them with my copier if I needed to, then I traced my drawing onto the paper with a wax-free graphite paper.

-- I liked to work on an adjustable craft table and had it raised as high as it could go.
+- I like to work on an adjustable craft table and had it raised as high as it could go.
 I began to paint in the sky and clouds.
 After blocking the major shapes onto the paper, I started laying out the colors for the animals.
 I had really light colors in my skies because of the clouds, I try not to blow on the art because the darker dust from the bottom blows and messes up my sky.
 It sounds weird, but I use a vacuum cleaner to suck the dust off.
 I do not use the brush attachment, and I am careful not to touch the paper.
 Sometimes, I have to hold the paper down touching as little of the paper as possible.
 I use this method with SANDED PAPER ONLY, never velour!
 I try a small area first to test it.

 - After I was satisfied with how the overall image looks, I added details to animals in the front, which would be the focus of the art and smudged out the animals in the back to take away some of the detail.

-- I continued to adding color.
+- I continued to add color.
 I corrected the size or shape issues as I went along.
 Periodically, I would photograph the drawing and look in the viewfinder to see problems with the image or where I needed to adjust the colors.

 - Finally, I darkened the darks, painted in the whitest whites and vacuumed again.
 Then signed my name.